yuanqing/charming/README.md

 > [Lettering.js](https://github.com/davatron5000/Lettering.js) in vanilla JavaScript.

-- Supports changing the inserted DOM element (defaults to `span`), or changing or removing the class prefix (defaults to `char`)
+- Supports changing the inserted DOM element
+- Supports setting a custom class on each inserted DOM element
-- Supports passing in a regular expression to control how the contents of the element are wrapped
+- Supports passing in callback to control how the contents of the element are wrapped

 ## Usage